ktor-doc-jp/ktor-doc-jp/servers/configuration.md

 embeddedServer(Netty, commandLineEnvironment(args + arrayOf("-port=8080"))).start(true)
 ```

-Or by redirecting it to the specific `DevelopmentEngine.main`:
+Or by redirecting it to the specific `EngineMain.main`:

 ```kotlin
 val moduleName = Application::module.javaMethod!!.let { "${it.declaringClass.name}.${it.name}" }